 The legal aspects of employee monitoring

-Federal and state privacy laws in the USA generally allow employers a great deal of leeway in defining the extent of their employee monitoring programs.
+Federal laws and state privacy laws in the USA generally allow employers a great deal of leeway in defining the extent of their employee monitoring programs.
 Some state and local laws require employee consent, yet most don’t require companies to inform employees they are being monitored at all.

 - Legitimate business purpose – this allows companies to monitor employees’ electronic communications if it has a “legitimate business purpose” for monitoring